ream/deprecated/docs/README.md

 3rd-party libraries are automatically extracted into a single `vendor` chunk.

-All output files are minifies and optimized.
+All output files are minified and optimized.

 ### Generate static website